top of page

 Frequently Asked Questions

-Bone Setting
+Body Setting

 The work aims to open restricted areas of the body so movement becomes easier, more coordinated, and less strained.
 You can learn more here